 Jackson’s Chameleon Facts

 - The term of Jackson’s Chameleon serves as just one of the common names for a particularly distinctive species of reptile.
-In point of fact, this remarkable creature actually remains known by quite a wide variety of common names.
+In fact, this remarkable creature actually remains known by quite a wide variety of common names.
+Some may surprise you.

 - Some of these include such colorful names as the horned chameleon, Jackson’s Horned Chameleon, and even the Kikuyu three-horned chameleon.
 Its scientific name, however, remains that of the somewhat hard to pronounce Trioceros jacksonii.